hoanglmv/dt_landmarks/README.md

 ```

 ### Visualizing Predictions
-After training, visualize predictions using the provided visualization cells in the notebook.
+After training, you can visualization the predictions on test images.
+Example below:
 ![Ảnh demo](demo.png)